FB TW IG YT VK TH

 Prime Picks: UFC 307 ‘Pereira vs. Rountree’

 The Ultimate Fighting Championship pulls up to the Great Salt Lake with a solid card on paper that presents a few seemingly wacky betting lines.
 Matchmakers took great pains to ensure violence ensues at the Delta Center, and bettors expect a number of these planned encounters will conclude before the final bell sounds.
-Join the UFC 307 edition of Prime Picks, as we pitch expectations that “And New!” will echo through the building, while celebrating a revitalized ex-champ and throwing cold water on a habitual line-skipper.
+Join the UFC 307 edition of Prime Picks, as we pitch expectations that “And Still!” will echo through the building, while celebrating a revitalized ex-champ and throwing cold water on a habitual line-skipper.

 UFC 307: Pereira vs. Rountree Jr. Saturday at 10 ET on ESPN+.
 Order Now!